ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/FileServices/README.md

 ### Installation

 1. Server Manager was opened and the Add Roles and Features wizard was accessed
-2. In the Select Server Roles section, FSRM was selected through File and Storage Services > File and iSCI Servvices > File Server Resource Manager
+2. In the Select Server Roles section, FSRM was selected through File and Storage Services > File and iSCI Services > File Server Resource Manager
 3. Defaults were selected for the rest of the wizard and the feature was installed.

 ### Quota Management Configuration